bws428/pytorch-test/README.md

 ### Get comfortable with the terminal

 [Here's a good cheatsheet](https://www.lifewire.com/mac-terminal-commands-4774997) to help remembering some of the common terminal commands on Mac and Linux.
-(Try NOT to use the `sudo` command unless it's specifically called out for some reason.)
-Here are a few to get you going:
+(NOTE: Try NOT to use the `sudo` command unless it's specifically called out for some reason.)

+Here are a few commands to get you going:

 ```sh
 # Print the working (current) directory path